-Figure 37 shows the chronological sequence of the fire events in Test UF-05.
-The ionization smoke alarm located on the first storey detected the basement fire first at 40 s in Test UF-05 (5 s earlier than the photoelectric smoke alarm located in the basement fire room).
+Figure 54 and Figure 55 show the chronological sequence of the fire events in Tests UF-07 and UF-08, respectively.
+The smoke alarms in the basement detected the fire quickly.
+In both Test UF-07 and Test UF-08, the smoke alarm (photoelectric) located in the basement activated at 50 s.
+Note that in Test UF-07 (open basement doorway), the ionization smoke alarm located on the first stoery detected the basement fire first at 40 s (10 s earlier than the photoelectric smoke alarm located in the basement fire room).
 Interconnecting all of the smoke alarms in the house would help ensure an early fire alert.

-The basement window was opened after it reached 300°C at 115 s in Test UF-05.
-The exterior door on the first storey was opened at 180 s.
+The basement window was opened after it reached 300°C at 95 s in Test UF-07 and at 90 s in Test UF-08.
+The exterior door on the first storey was opened at 180 s in both tests.

 The timing for onset of potentially untenable conditions includes those for the complete smoke obscuration ($OD \ge 2 \text{ m}^{-1}$) and for exposure to heat and narcotic gases for susceptible (FED =0.3) and average (FED=1.0) occupants (see Section 3.7 for detailed discussions).
-The untenable conditions were reached before the structural failure of the floor assembly.
-The time after which the floor structure would be no longer usable for egress (469 s for UF-05) was based on the shortest time to reach the maximum deflection.
-The test was terminated after the floor failure.
+The time after which the floor structure would be no longer usable for egress (325 s for UF-07 and 474 s for UF-08) was based on the shortest time to reach the maximum deflection.
+The tests were terminated after the floor failure.